loveencounterflow/intertext/README.md

 ### A Practical Example

-Given a text that one would like to break into properly hyphenated lines of approximately equal length of, say, up to 10 characters each:
+Given a text that one would like to break into properly hyphenated lines of approximately equal length of, say, up to 14 characters each:

 ```
 a very fine day for a cromulent solution
 ```

-The first step is to hyphenate the text; using InterText `HYPH.hyphenate()`, that will insert Soft Hyphen characters (U+00ad) into the text, here symbolized with `🞛`:
+The first step is to hyphenate the text.
+InterText `HYPH.hyphenate text` inserts 'Soft' (Discretionary) Hyphen characters (U+00ad) into the text, here symbolized with `🞛`:

 ```
 a very fine day for a cro🞛mu🞛lent so🞛lu🞛tion